chaima-123/ExportAndroXD/README.md

 In this version, the recycler contents can be only an image view and a text view ,to get a correct list you just need to group these two components and define them as a repeat Grid.
 Our plugin will automatically generate the recycler viewer in Android Studio with the necessary java classes (adapters, activity..) while you can test directly in your simulator.

-## **NAMES OF ARTBOARD**

-Every artboard will be converted to an xml file in android studio, for that you must attach the extension .xml to name of the artboard.

 ## **EXPORT IMAGES**